Defirence/CSGO-Ping-Tester/README.md

 # Contributors

-Myself at the moment, if you want to be added as a contributer, open an issue and I'll add you!
+Myself at the moment, if you want to be added as a contributor, open an issue and I'll add you!

 # Branches